rande/swCombinePlugin/README.md

 ## Packages

-  You can include packages into the view.yml, just add these lines into the view.yml file
+  You can include packages into the `view.yml`, just add these lines into `view.yml`:

-        [yml]
         all:
           sw_combine:
             include_packages: